Frequently Asked Questions

 You should get speed detection for the majority of the passes in this video.
 If you are having issues with this, please contact us at email@example.com.
 Please include information on what phone or tablet you are using, along with any information regarding custom ROMs or operating systems.

-Absolutely!
-There is a trial version for Android called “RCSpeedo Trial”.
-It can be found here.
 Due to iTunes restrictions, we needed to name the ‘trial’ version of the iPhone version a different name.
 It can be found here.
+Unfortunately, due to restrictions on the Google Play Store, we were forced to remove our Android trial version.

-Both trial versions lock out after 7 days so please download them when you are ready to test them!
+The trial version locks out after 7 days so please download when you are ready to test it!
 Please be aware that these versions will require a data connection in order to operate.

 What’s the difference between the Android and iOS versions of RCSpeedo?